 1-10-12: Client found not guilty of OUI first offense after jury trial.
 Police claim that client crossed the double yellow line twice and the fog line twice, smelled of alcohol, had bloodshot and glassy eyes and failed the Nine Step Walk and Turn and One Leg Stand.
 Result: Not guilty after jury trial.

-1-3-12: Client found not guilty after jury trial on First Offense OUI charge.
-Client admitted to having 5-6 beers and was alleged to have failed three field sobriety tests.
+1-3-12: Client admitted to having 5-6 beers and was alleged to have failed three field sobriety tests.
 Attorney DelSignore cross examined the officer using his training manual to demonstrate that the officer did not correctly score the tests.
-Defendant found not guilty and regained his license for breathalyzer refusal after judge approved a motion to reinstate his license.
+Defendant found NOT GUILTY after jury trial and regained his license for breathalyzer refusal after judge approved a motion to reinstate his license.

 5-12-11: Not guilty after bench trial 1st Offense DUI charge, defendant alleged to have struck a curb, crossed the double yellow line and failed field sobriety tests.

 3-22-11: OUI 1st offense.
 Client found NOT GUILTY of DUI after bench trial despite evidence that he failed the nine step walk and turn, one leg stand test and failed to correctly say the alphabet.
 Medical affidavit from client’s doctor helped to undermine the officer’s opinion regarding the reliability of the field sobriety tests.